 Instead of using turmeric root we used turmeric powder.
 For 500ml water 1tbsp turmeric powder was enough.
 Make sure to bring it to a boil first and cook the turmeric water for 5 minutes before adding the eggs to make sure the powder has fully dissolved.

 Then cook the eggs for 15 minutes in the water.
 Last year we got an egg yellow in colour but this year it came out more orange than yellow, another pleasant surprise.

 With Brown Onion peels, Cinnamon and Coffee powder

 We tried this combination for the second year in a row and are quite happy with the rusty brown colour it gives.
 The eggs not only look great but they also smell amazing because of the cinnamon.

-For 500ml we added 1 cinnamon stick, 2 tsp coffee powder and the peel from 2 brown onions.
-Again we boiled all together with 1 tsp white vinegar for 20 minutes and cooked the eggs in the strained water for 15 minutes.
+For 500ml we added 1 cinnamon stick, 2 teaspoon coffee powder and the peel from 2 brown onions.
+Again we boiled all together with 1 teaspoon white vinegar for 20 minutes and cooked the eggs in the strained water for 15 minutes.

 With Beetroot and Red cabbage

 Last year we used red cabbage to get blue eggs however the result was rather grey, nice but not what we had expected.
 This year I added beetroot juice to the chopped red cabbage hoping for something between pink and blue.
 Yes, I know what you must be thinking, they should have turned out purple but guess what?
 They didn't!
 The result was a greyish-golden brown colour.

 Nice but we might have to experiment again next year.
 Perhaps there wasn't just enough red cabbage to give the eggs that blue colour we were hoping for.